This is a style guide I originally wrote for the soccer website El Arte De Futbol

 Football commentators, pundits and fans love nothing better than a well-worn phrase.
 For example, “top drawer”, “set their stall out”, “for fun”, “part and parcel”, “in and around”, “albeit” etc

 Be careful of using any vogue phrases that you might hear in football or non-football life, like: “it is what it is” or “is xxx even a thing?”.
 These also are phrases that have become meaningless because of over-use.
+“Going forwards” is also one to avoid because it can be confused with the literally use of a team going forwards in an attacking sense.

 And if it’s a cliché in real-life, it’s a cliché in football.
 Think before you use “at a canter”, “walk in the park”, “bed of roses” etc. Imagine them literally and if the picture is ludicrous, get rid of them.